ravibaghel/tip-initiative-apis/README.md

 # tip-initiative-apis
-Repository of the current TIP APIs
+Test Repository of the current TIP APIs

 TIP is an industry work group dedicated to promoting open interfaces to streamline advertising transactions for local TV broadcasters and their media